tecnocriollo/AzureStorageQueueExamplePython/README.md

-# AzureStorageQueueExample
+# Azure Storage Queue Example For Python

 ## English

-A simple example using Azure Queues
+A simple example using Azure Store Queues For Python

 You have to change the line below with your storage account name and storage account key from Azure Portal